 Using a spray bottle, lightly mist the leather with rubbing alcohol.
 You may also apply it with a cloth or even a toothbrush.
 Be sure to not drench your bag - you just want to dampen it with the rubbing alcohol, which will then dry out the leather and begin producing a weathered look.

 While the leather is still damp with rubbing alcohol, crease, crumple, and knead the leather.
-This is how to age leather with the well-worn look of lines and folds on the surface.
+This is how to distress leather with the well-worn look of lines and folds on the surface.

 Rub fine grade sandpaper on the leather to increase the worn look.
 Be sure to focus on parts of your bag that would naturally experience the most distress, like the bottom and corners.
 This is also a good point to take a break, check your progress, and consider applying leather conditioner to give the leather some love.

 To achieve a further distressed finish, take a wire brush or heavy bristled brush to your leather.
 Apply the brush in the same way you did the sandpaper, and continue to focus on points of natural wear.

 Finally, to add a dusty, aged appearance, take your bag outside and toss it in the dirt.
 Dry dirt, that is.
 You’re not trying to get the thing muddy.
 But kick it around in some dust, dirt, or even a sandbox if that’s your style.
 When you’ve got the look and feel you want, just brush off the excess.

-A word of caution: we’re talking about how to age leather, not ruin it.
+A word of caution: we’re talking about how to age and distress leather, not ruin it.
 So don’t go hog wild here - take one careful step at a time and evaluate your progress before moving to the next step.
 Once your bag is distressed, you can’t un-distress it!